 - Staff enough personnel so each resident has their personal needs met

 - Train staff to understand the side effects of certain medications and treatments

 - Train staff properly to understand nutritional needs and feeding methods

 - Monitor any problems a resident may have or develop regarding chewing and swallowing

-When your loved one is suffering and you believe it may be due to negligence by the nursing home or it’s staff, it’s important to seek legal advice from experienced personal injury lawyers in Las Vegas who may help you seek the justice you and your loved one deserve.
+When your loved one is suffering and you believe it may be due to negligent nursing home staff members, it’s important to seek legal advice from our experienced personal injury lawyers in Las Vegas.
+We are here to help you seek the justice you and your loved one deserve.

 With over 15 years of experience handling personal injury lawsuits of all types, you can trust Harris & Harris Injury Lawyers for your legal needs.
-Give us a call at (702) 384-1414 to speak to our personal injury lawyers in Las Vegas.
-You can also fill out our online contact form here.
+Give us a call at (702) 384-1414 to speak with our personal injury lawyers in Las Vegas.